safespring/web/content/blogg/2022-05-terraform-ansible.md

 but we'll use a simple [python script][ati] developed initially by Cisco Systems.

-In order to use it, just copy or symlink the script somewhere convenient and use the path as the `--inventory` option to `ansible-*` commands.
+In order to use it, copy or symlink the script somewhere convenient and use the path as the `--inventory` option to `ansible-*` commands.
 If you put the script in a directory, and use the directory name as `--inventory`, you can also combine information from the dynamic inventory provided by the script